Find out about the publications we have produced or are planning to publish on this page.

-To view draft text for future Derbyshire VCH volumes click on the link.
+To view draft text for potential future Derbyshire VCH volumes click on the link, however we are currently concentrating on our VCH spin-off series – detailed below.

-Our next publication will be a history of Wingworth, near Chesterfield.
-This book is currently scheduled for publication in early 2024.
-It will be in series with the VCH ‘spin-off’ volume on Hasland.
+Our most recent publication is a history of Wingerworth, near Chesterfield.
+This book is in series with the VCH ‘spin-off’ volume on Hasland.

 Derbyshire VCH volume III

-This volume was edited by Philip Riden with the assistance of Dudley Fowkes.
-It was published in 2013.
+This ‘big red book’ volume was edited by Philip Riden with the assistance of Dudley Fowkes.
+It is now regarded as the standard reference work in the history of Bolsover and its adjacent parishes.

 - Barlborough